-More details about my research can be found on my research page.
+More details about my research can be found on my experience and research pages.
 And I discuss my interests in education and outreach on my teaching and professional development pages.

 Creative Commons License Title Photo: M. Ho This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 3.0 License.